Percolation without FKG: Abstract

 \section{Abstract}

-We prove a Russo-Seymour-Welsh theorem for large and natural perturbative families of discrete percolation models that do not necessarily satisfy the Fortuin-Kasteleyn-Ginibre condition of positive association.
-In particular, we prove the box-crossing property for the antiferromagnetic Ising model with small parameter, and for certain discrete Gaussian fields with oscillating correlation function.
+We prove a Russo-Seymour-Welsh theorem for the antiferromagnetic Ising model with small parameter on a regular enough periodic planar triangulation.
+More generally we prove that the box-crossing property extends to a neighborhood of the product measure among certain families of discrete percolation models that do not necessarily satisfy the Fortuin-Kasteleyn-Ginibre condition of positive association.